Harshvardhan1999/The-Movie-Cinema/README.md

 ## Link to the application

-Check out the live demo: https://the-movie-cinema.herokuapp.com/
+Check out the live demo by completing the following steps.

 ## Note